REN TV: Under Irina Varlamova (2013—2015)

+Programming during this phase

-New programs of a predominantly entertainment nature have appeared on the air of REN TV, designed for a female audience: "My Beautiful Ones", "10 years younger", "Four Weddings" and others.
-The Free Time information program was launched, hosted by Alexey Egorov and former NTV and Channel One news anchor Yulia Pankratova..
+New entertainment programs appeared on REN TV, aimed for a female audience: My Beautiful Ones, 10 years younger, Four Weddings and others- The Free Time information program was launched, hosted by Alexey Egorov and former NTV and Channel One news anchor Yulia Pankratova.

-In the 2013/2014 TV season, the political position of the TV channel finally changed.: the program "Week" with Marianna Maksimovskaya began to radically differ from the editions of "News 24" in the presentation of information, including in matters of Euromaidan coverage., the annexation of Crimea and the armed conflict in eastern Ukraine.
-This was accompanied by the departure of journalists of oppositional views from the TV channel: Mikhail Osokin left it in the summer of 2013., A year later, on August 1, 2014, the "Week" with Marianna Maksimovskaya was closed.
-Most of the journalists who worked at the Week left REN TV in late summer and early autumn of the same year., At the same time, news anchor Alexei Sukhanov left the channel (due to disagreement with his position)., and at the end of 2014, Marianna Maksimovskaya will do the same..
+In the 2013/2014 TV season, the political position of the TV channel finally changed to an officialist mindset: Week with Marianna Maksimovskaya began to radically differ from the editions of Novosti 24, while adopting such stance for its coverage of events such as Euromaidan the annexation of Crimea and the armed conflict in eastern Ukraine.
+This was accompanied by the departure of journalists of oppositional views from the TV channel: Mikhail Osokin left it in the summer of 2013.
+A year later, on 1 August 2014, Week with Marianna Maksimovskaya was removed from schedule.
+Most of the journalists who worked at the program left REN TV in late summer and early autumn of the same year., At the same time, news anchor Alexei Sukhanov left the channel (due to disagreement with his position)., and at the end of 2014, Marianna Maksimovskaya will do the same.

-The fact that the channel's political position had changed from opposition to pro-government was noted by television critics in the future, in particular, when reviewing REN TV news releases covering the aggravation in Russian-Turkish relations., when analyzing his other broadcasts.
-It was suggested that the channel's journalists began to cooperate more often with special services, periodically publishing video clips of live filming..
-Instead of the Week with Marianna Maksimovskaya, another information and analytical program, Dobrov on the Air, began to be broadcast on Sunday evenings.
-The broadcast network and screensavers of the TV channel on public holidays have become more patriotic in nature., although earlier, in previous years, for many of them, REN TV did not have special inter-program design and broadcast schedule at all..
+The fact that the channel's political position had changed from opposition to pro-government was noted by television critics in the future, in particular, when reviewing REN TV news releases covering the aggravation in Russian-Turkish relations., when analyzing his other broadcasts It was suggested that the channel's journalists began to cooperate more often with special services, periodically publishing videos of the events.
+Instead of Week with Marianna Maksimovskaya, another information and analytical program, Dobrov on Air, began to be broadcast on Sunday evenings.
+The network and graphics of the TV channel on public holidays have become more patriotic in nature, such as on Victory Day (9 May) or Women's Day (8 March). although earlier, in previous years, for many of them, REN TV did not have special graphics or schedule at all.